Welcome to Year 5!

 Term 6: Amazing Changes (Properties and changes of materials)

-Children learn about materials, how they change and which changes are reversible and irreversible.
+The focus of this unit is on how to work scientifically.
+You will be revising your learning about materials, how they change and which changes are reversible and irreversible.
 The topic concludes by looking at how these properties are applied in the real world.

 Physical Education

-- no jewellery including watches
+- no jewellery, including watches

-- hair tied back
+- long hair tied back

 - PE kit to be house T-shirts or plain white T-shirts